 5. UpWork (https://www.upwork.com)

-I started an UpWork account about a month ago.
-It is billed as a site for freelancers, but it has longer-term (greater than 3 months) contract positions and contract-to-hire positions.
+UpWork is billed as a site for freelancers, but it has longer-term (greater than 3 months) contract positions and contract-to-hire positions.
+Most of these positions are remote.

 I have never been offered or interviewed for a remote position on LinkedIn.
 I have heard of it happening.
 I personally don’t apply or look much through LinkedIn jobs.
 They make it fairly easy now to look for remote positions.